If you're looking for a tablet and don't fancy an iPad, then Android is currently the way to go.

 Some Android tablets have 10-inch screens, others seven, some land somewhere in between and a handful even push the boundaries past 10 inches.
 There are big differences in battery life, processing power, RAM and price.

 In our search for the best Android tablet that the market has to offer, we've gathered together the seven best options currently available.
-Read on to see which Google-powered slates you should be considering.
+Read on to see which Google-powered slates you should be considering in 2017.

 7. Samsung Galaxy Tab S

 Weight: 467g | Dimensions: 247.3 x 177.3 x 6.6mm | OS: Android 4.4.2 | Screen size: 10.5-inches | Resolution: 2560 x 1600 | CPU: Quad-core 2.3GHz | RAM: 3GB | Storage: 16/32GB | Battery: 7900mAh | Rear camera: 8MP | Front camera: 2.1MP

 The exterior design of the Tab S is nothing to write home about but it's thin and it's light and that counts for a lot when it comes to tablets.
 It helps the frame get out of the way of the screen, which is the real winner here.

 Available in 8.4- and 10.5-inch variants, the Tab S range packs in a 2.3GHz quad-core processor, 3GB of RAM, microSD slot, 8MP rear camera, 2.1MP front snapper and Android 4.4 KitKat.

 Both tablets have fingerprint scanners for added security, but the plastic body may put a few off with Apple's slates sporting a more attractive design.

 There's a new Tab series on the block, in the form of the Galaxy Tab S2, but the original S duo are still a great buy - especially now they're a little bit cheaper.